TANGCONGKinh/sumvip/Preparing-Releases.md

 ![All Pipelines](images/all-pipelines.png)

-2. Find the `Run Pipeline` button for the Release pipeline
+2. Find the `Run Pipeline` button for the Release pipeline.
+If the button is not available, please click the hamburger/3-dot button next to `Edit` to enable the pipeline.
+If this was done, please remember to disable the pipeline after starting your run.

 ![Top Right Corner](images/run-release.png)